 WPA/WPA2 incorporates user authentication through the Extensible Authentication Protocol (EAP).
 EAP is built on a more secure public key encryption system to ensure that only authorized network users can access the network.

-Wireless Security Setup Wizard
+Wireless Connection Setup Wizard

-To run the security wizard, click on Setup at the top and then click Launch Wireless Security Setup Wizard.
+To run the security wizard, browse to the Setup page and then click the Wireless Connection Setup Wizard button.